nicholas-camarda/apex2/README.md

 ## Installation and Usage

 To use these functions, clone this repository and source the functions in your R environment.
 Example usage for each function is provided within the function documentation.
+The ~order~ of the analysis we used was:

+- `load_and_process_data.R`
+- `figure2B-D.R`
+- `figures_2E-3-4.R`
+- `table_1.R`

 ## Contributions and Feedback